tdegeus/mate-cluster/pages/myqstat.rst

   * :download:`qdelall <../myqstat/qdelall>`
   * :download:`qexec <../myqstat/qexec>`
   * :download:`qfilter <../myqstat/qfilter>`
+  * :download:`qcp <../myqstat/qcp>`

   All of the shell-scripts below are written in Python, but can be used as any shell-script.
-However, they all belong on the (custom) ``gpbs``-module.
+However, they all depend on the (custom) ``gpbs``-module.
 This module must be made available before the scripts can be used.
 The steps below "install" ``myqstat``, the same steps hold for the other scripts.

   1. Store the file ``myqstat`` somewhere, and make sure that it is executable.
 For example: